-A 26-year-old Canadian woman was sentenced on Thursday to 90 days in jail, community service and a suspended license for her role in a deadly crash that killed a motorcyclist and his teenage daughter in 2010.
+A 26-year-old Canadian woman was sentenced on Thursday to 90 days in jail, community service and a suspended license for her role in a deadly motorcycle accident that killed a man and his teenage daughter in 2010.

 According to USA Today, Emma Czornobaj drove west on Highway 30 in a suburb of Montreal back in June 2010 when she noticed a group of seven ducklings in the road.
 She reportedly stopped her Honda Civic in the left lane of the highway to check on the ducklings, which caused a motorcyclist to crash into the back of her vehicle.